3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the

-The wavelength-dependent polarization degree provides crucial constraints on dust composition by astrosilicate and carbonaceous components (e.g., separate or composite grain models; see \citealt{Draine2009}; \citealt{Guillet2018}; \citealt{Lee2020}; \citealt{Draine2021}), while the polarization degree provides constraints on the axial ratio of the grain shape (hereafter grain elongation) and porosity (see \citealt{Draine2021b, Draine2021}; \citealt{Draine2024a, Draine2024b}).
+The wavelength-dependent polarization spectrum provides crucial constraints on dust composition by astrosilicate and carbonaceous components (e.g., separate or composite grain models; see \citealt{Draine2009}; \citealt{Guillet2018}; \citealt{Draine2021}), while the maximum polarization degree provides constraints on the axial ratio of the grain shape (hereafter grain elongation), porosity (see \citealt{Draine2021b, Draine2021}; \citealt{Draine2024a, Draine2024b}), and grain alignment efficiency \citep{Lee2020}.
 The observed starlight/thermal dust polarization degree can be a diagnosis of grain growth in dense star-forming regions.
-The increasing peak wavelength $\lambda_{\rm max} > 0.55\,\rm\mu m$ of starlight polarization spectrum at high-extinction regions $A_{\rm V} > 4$ indicates the evidence of grain growth $a_{\rm max} > 0.25\,\rm\mu m$ (\citealt{Whittet2008}; \citealt{Vaillancourt2020}).
-Meanwhile, the profile $P_{\rm ext}/A_{\rm V} \varpropto A^{-\alpha}_{\rm V}$ or $P_{\rm emi}(\%) \varpropto A^{-\alpha}_{\rm V}$ could diagnose the presence of large grain sizes in dense filaments and starless cores through the observed slope $\alpha$ or the maximum visual extinction $A_{\rm V, max}$ where grain alignment is still efficient (see \citealt{Whittet2008}; \citealt{Hoang2021}; \citealt{TruongHoang2025}; \citealt{Tram2025}).
+The increasing peak wavelength $\lambda_{\rm max} > 0.55\,\rm\mu m$ of starlight polarization spectrum at high-extinction regions $A_{\rm V} > 4$ indicates the evidence of grain growth with the maximum grain size $a_{\rm max} > 0.25\,\rm\mu m$ (\citealt{Whittet2008}; \citealt{Vaillancourt2020}).
+Meanwhile, the profiles of the starlight polarization efficiency $P_{\rm ext}/A_{\rm V} $ versus $A_{\rm V}$ (i.e., $P_{\rm ext}/A_{\rm V} \varpropto A^{-\alpha}_{\rm V}$), or the thermal dust polarization degree $P_{\rm em}(\%)$ versus $A_{\rm V}$ (i.e., $P_{\rm em}(\%) \varpropto A^{-\alpha}_{\rm V}$), could diagnose the presence of large grains in dense filaments and starless cores through the observed slope $\alpha$ or the maximum visual extinction $A_{\rm V, max}$ where grain alignment is still efficient (see \citealt{Whittet2008}; \citealt{Hoang2021}; \citealt{TruongHoang2025}; \citealt{Tram2025}).